 If you want to earn more money in the stock market, it’s helpful to determine if you’re a certain kind of trade and your trading style.
 You have probably examined stock graphs and recognized upward or downward trends.

 Trading Style – Short-Term Trading

-To discover what your business trading style, think about the market time frame that you prioritize.
+To discover what is your business trading style, think about the market time frame that you prioritize.
 If you try to make money by rapidly buying and selling different stocks, you might be a “scalper”.
 These traders pay attention to minor changes in value.

-Scalper They purchase stocks and resell them after very small price increases.

-Scalpers also use the “fade” technique.
+Scalper purchase stocks and resell them after very small price increases.
+They also use the “fade” technique.
 When stock values suddenly rise, they short sell securities that seem overvalued.
-This strategy benefits scalpers if other traders decide to make money by selling off a stock.
-Its value falls and the short sale produces a profit.
+This strategy benefits scalpers if other traders decide to make money by selling off a stock: its value falls and the short sale produces a profit.

-Day traders take a slightly more relaxed approach in their trading style quantum, you closely watch the intraday stock charts and rarely hold shares for more than eight hours, you may fall into this category.
+Day traders take a slightly more relaxed approach in their trading style quantum.
+If you closely watch the intraday stock charts and rarely hold shares for more than eight hours, you may fall into this category.

 Trading style – Long-Term Trading